tsichiro/mit-6.824-distributed-systems/primary-backup-replication.md

 then the backup restarts the I/O. If there is an I/O completion interrupt in the log, then there is no need to restart the I/O.

+Q: How is the backup FT able to deliver an interrupt at a particular point in the backup instruction stream (i.e. at the same instruction at which the interrupt originally occured on the primary)?

+A: Many CPUs support a feature (the "performance counters") that lets the FT VMM tell the CPU a number of instructions, and the CPU will interrupt to the FT VMM after that number of instructions.

 Q: How secure is this system?

 A: The authors assume that the primary and backup follow the protocol